lisamonozlai/lisamonozlai/README.md

 # Lisa Monozlai — Data, Strategy & Delivery

-I'm a program management and operations professional who builds practical, data-driven systems for equitable, actionable decisions.
-Most of my work centers on the social sector, but is relevant to any organization looking to use data more effectively.
+I'm a program management and operations professional who builds practical, data-driven decision systems.
+Most of my work centers on the social sector but is relevant to any organization looking to use data more effectively.

 Here, you'll find portfolio projects showing how **Python** and **SQL** can be used to streamline workflows, get insights, and improve decision-making.